MungaiVic/alx-low_level_programming/0x00-hello_world/README.md

 - This C program prints some text followed by a new line.
 - One can use `printf` and not `puts`

+### 6. Size is not grandeur, and territory does not make a nation

+- This C program prints the size of various types on the computer it is compiled and run on.